 Help participants build social, leadership, and organizational skills by practicing them in a supportive setting.

-Train teams in the action planning process and provide an on-going technical assistance to the Team
+Train teams in the action planning process and provide an on-going technical assistance to the Team other trained teams throughout the state.

 Spirit teams to implement their Action Plan.